sorich87/the-loops/readme.txt

 === Plugin Name ===
 Contributors: sorich87
-Tags: loop, loops, The Loop, shortcode, widget, post, posts, page, pages Requires at least: 3.3
+Tags: loop, loops, the loop, shortcode, widget, posts, pages, custom post types, users
+Requires at least: 3.3
 Tested up to: 3.4
-Stable tag: 0.3
+Stable tag: 0.4

 Like Drupal Views but for WordPress, The Loops allows you to query the database for content and display it in a page without having to write